 If so, start thinking about what kinds of gifts you’d like to have.
 You can write a very general gift guide, to more specific.
 Like… holiday gift guide for dogs (please send me this one if you write it, by the way).
 If you are wanting to write one, you need to start thinking now about who you want to work with and what will be included.

 Whether you are being contacted or not, start organically talking about the products and services you might be mentioning.
-Not only does this prime your audience to know what you’ll be discussing, it also flags the brand that you are interested in them.
-A good way to do this is by mentioning them on social media, liking their photos, etc. Erica of Coming up Roses does a great job of this.
+Not only does this prime your audience to know what you’ll be discussing, but it also flags the brand that you are interested in them.
+A good way to do this is by mentioning them on social media, liking their photos, etc.

 It takes time for advertisers to send the products and budget how much they can send out.
 It is TOTALLY ok to start reaching out, whenever you see fit.